ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 "Let me tell you how satisfying it was to see the confused look on father's face.
 He didn't know how to reply.

-"Unfortunately for me, Abel did make a reply.
+"Unfortunately for me, Abel made a reply.
 Abel got between me and Father, and began insulting me about what I was saying.
 So I turned to Abel, and I told him, 'Abel, I don't want to hurt you, but this is between me and my father right now.
 Do not get in the middle of this.'

-"Abel, instead of backing off like a reasonable man would, stood resolutely between father and me.
+"Abel, instead of backing off like a reasonable man would, stood resolutely between me and father.
 Abel continued to yell back at me, saying, 'You godless prick!
-How dare you defile not only your father's beliefs but my own as well.
+How dare you defile not only your father's beliefs but my own as well!
 Do not ever dare to call my sacrifice of my fattest lamb worthless!
 Find the Lord Yahweh and call him your creator or get away from this place!'